Parameter-dependent Pseudodifferential Operators of Toeplitz Type: A calculus of parameter-dependent operators on

-The subscript $\wcl$ stands for "weakly classical".
-The homogeneous principal symbol is well-defined $($i.e., uniquely determined by $a)$ and thus is the angular symbol.
-We shall call $a\in \bfS^0_\wcl(\Lambda)$ \emph{parameter-elliptic} provided the following two conditions hold: \begin{itemize} \item[$($S1$)$] Both the homogeneous principal symbol ${a}^{(0)}$ and the angular symbol $\wh{a}^{(0)}_0$ are $($pointwise$)$ invertible. \item[$($S2$)$] The limit family $a^\infty$ is pointwise invertible in $S^0$. \end{itemize} Recall that $($S1$)$ is equivalent to the invertibility of $a^{(0)}$ in the class $\bfS^{(0)}(\Lambda)$.
-It is then clear that $($S1$)$ implies the ellipticity-condition $($I$)$ of Section \ref{sec:3.2} $($with $\mu=0)$ and we obtain a parametrix that coincides with the inverse for large values of the parameter:
+We shall call $a\in \bfS^0_\wcl(\Lambda)$ \emph{parameter-elliptic} provided the following two conditions hold: \begin{itemize} \item[$($S1$)$] Both the homogeneous principal symbol ${a}^{(\mu)}$ and the angular symbol $\wh{a}^{(\mu)}_0$ are $($pointwise$)$ invertible. \item[$($S2$)$] The limit family $a^\infty$ is pointwise invertible in $S^0$. \end{itemize} Recall that $($S1$)$ is equivalent to the invertibility of $a^{(\mu)}$ in the class $\bfS^{(-\mu)}(\Lambda)$.
+It is then clear that $($S1$)$ implies the ellipticity-condition $($I$)$ of Section \ref{sec:3.2} and we obtain a parametrix that coincides with the inverse for large values of the parameter:

-\begin{theorem} Let $a\in \bfS^0_\wcl(\Lambda)$ be parameter-elliptic.
-Then there exists a $b\in \bfS^0_\wcl(\Lambda)$ such that both $a(\lambda)\#b(\lambda)-1$ and $b(\lambda)\#a(\lambda)-1$ belong to $S^{-\infty}_0(\Lambda)$ and vanish for large enough $|\lambda|$. \end{theorem}
+\begin{theorem} Let $a\in \bfS^\mu_\wcl(\Lambda)$ be parameter-elliptic.
+Then there exists a $b\in \bfS^{-\mu}_\wcl(\Lambda)$ such that both $a(\lambda)\#b(\lambda)-1$ and $b(\lambda)\#a(\lambda)-1$ belong to $S^{-\infty}_0(\Lambda)$ and vanish for large enough $|\lambda|$. \end{theorem}

+Note that a symbol $a\in S^\mu_\cl$ is parameter-elliptic as a weakly-classical symbol if and only if it has an inverse $($with respect to the Leibniz product$)$, then belonging to $S^{-\mu}_\cl$.
+For $a\in S^0_\cl(\Lambda)$ parameter-ellipticity as a weakly-classical symbol is equivalent to the standard parameter-ellipticity in this symbol class.
+Instead, a symbol $a\in S^\mu_\cl(\Lambda)$ with negative integer order is never parameter-elliptic as a weakly-classical symbol.